joonan-lab/PDIAMOND-NSCLC/README.md

 --fasta Homo_sapiens.GRCh38.dna.primary_assembly.fa
 ```

 Afterwards, we extended the flanking amino acid sequences around the mutations using pVACseq, which is a module of pVACtools ([https://pvactools.readthedocs.io/en/latest/](https://pvactools.readthedocs.io/en/latest/)).
-These amino acid sequences were segmented into lengths of 9-12 amino acids to be predict their binding to HLAs.
-This was achieved by ustilizing NetMHCpan ([https://services.healthtech.dtu.dk/services/NetMHCpan-4.1/](https://services.healthtech.dtu.dk/services/NetMHCpan-4.1/)) and MHCflurry ([https://github.com/openvax/mhcflurry](https://github.com/openvax/mhcflurry)) against patient-specific HLA alleles.
+These amino acid sequences were segmented into lengths of 9-12 amino acids to be predict their binding to HLAs (“**run_pVACtools.py**”).
+This was achieved by ustilizing NetMHCpan ([https://services.healthtech.dtu.dk/services/NetMHCpan-4.1/](https://services.healthtech.dtu.dk/services/NetMHCpan-4.1/)) (“**run_NetMHCpan.py**”) and MHCflurry ([https://github.com/openvax/mhcflurry](https://github.com/openvax/mhcflurry)) (“**run_MHCflurry.py**”) against patient-specific HLA alleles.
 In our consideration of HLA binding neoepitopes, we defined them as 'WB' (Weak Binder) or 'SB' (Strong Binder) based on the predictions from NetMHCpan.
 Additionally, we identified those with a binding affinity under 500nM in the predictions from MHCflurry.